-1. The object of dressage is the development of the Horse into a happy Athlete through harmonious education.
-As a result, it makes the Horse calm, supple, loose and flexible, but also confident, attentive and keen, thus achieving perfect understanding with the Athlete.
+1. The object of dressage is the development of the horse into a happy athleteAthlete through harmonious education.
+As a result, it makes the horse Calm, supple, loose and flexible, but also confident, attentive and keen, thus achieving perfect understanding with the <a href="horse-through-thr